IRubinski/gatsby-using-url-state-with-context/README.md

 # Demo Using context for url-to-state-routing

-This example walks through linking between pages in a Gatsby site based on the url and query params.
+This example walks through synchronizing component state and other with query parameters. linking between pages in a Gatsby site based on the url and query params.
-Sync the query with the context state. treating the URL as the source of truth.
+Treating the URL as the source of truth.

 ## Install example